 We offer a broad and balanced curriculum in which all major religions are studied and respected.
 Our Assemblies help all students to find out about themselves and others, linking their lives to the communities in which they belong.
 We place great emphasis on providing encounters and participation in events and celebrations to broaden all students’ experiences and awareness of others.

-At The Roseland Academy we strongly believe that tolerance of different faiths and belief is best gained through knowledge and understanding.
+We believe that tolerance of different faiths and belief is best gained through knowledge and understanding.
 This is delivered through our curriculum as well as the routines of daily life as we strive to not only learn about but also demonstrate tolerance, and help students to become knowledgeable and understanding citizens who can build a better Britain for the future.